jfaraudo/MonteCarlo-example/convergence_markov_chain/README.md

 # Analysis of convergence of the Markov Chain Monte Carlo method towards Pi

-The python program performs sequential simulations for increasing number of MC trials ("peebles").
+The python program performs sequential simulations for increasing number of MC trials (adds more and more chains).

 The data file corresponds to the output of a run of the program.